Schedule →

 Boise NW$540,000Mid

 Statewide, Idaho's sale-to-list ratio in March 2026 was 98.9% with 14.0% of homes selling above list.
 Ada County sales volume was up about 19% year-over-year.
-The Boise market is cooling but transacting actively — buyers are negotiating again, and inventory is more balanced than during the 2021–2022 frenzy.
+The Boise market is cooling but transacting actively — buyers are negotiating again, and inventory is more balanced than during the 2021 to 2022 frenzy.
 Get in touch for a live MLS pull on the specific address you're considering.

 Understanding Boise property taxes.